Contributed By Dr Kamal Hossain and Associates

 Judgment by a Foreign Court

 According to Section 44A of the Code of Civil Procedure, 1908 (the CPC), a judgment passed by a foreign superior court, subject to Section 13 of the CPC, may be executed directly in Bangladesh if the jurisdiction in which the judgment is passed is a “reciprocating territory” declared by the Bangladesh government.
-"Reciprocating territory" means any country or territory as the government may, from time to time, by notification in the official gazette, declare to be a reciprocating territory, and "superior courts", with reference to any such territory, means such courts as may be specified in said notification.
+"Reciprocating territory" means any country or territory the government may declare to be a reciprocating territory, from time to time, by notification in the official gazette, and "superior courts", with reference to any such territory, means such courts as may be specified in said notification.
 Therefore, a judgment passed by a court in a foreign jurisdiction that is a reciprocating territory would be directly enforceable in Bangladesh.
 Currently, Bangladesh has reciprocating arrangements only with India.

 In order to enforce a judgment passed by a court in a foreign jurisdiction that is not a reciprocating territory, a fresh civil suit is required to be instituted in Bangladesh.
 In a suit instituted on the basis of a foreign judgment of a non-reciprocating territory, the foreign judgment itself becomes admissible as evidence, and the court does not require evidence to be adduced on the basis of which the foreign judgment was passed.